Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 disabled = false

-Tip: if your prompt ever feels slow, disable modules you don’t need and keep command_timeout set (shown above).
+If your prompt feels slow, disable modules you don’t need and keep command_timeout set.

 Step 7: Install zoxide for Smarter Navigation